-- When planting the cuttings of Pothos plants, make sure to place them a little deeper so the first root node at the end of the stem is in the soil.
+- When planting the cuttings of Pothos plants, place them a little deeper so the first root node at the end of the stem is in the soil.

 - For rooting purposes, place three to four cuttings in one pot.

-- Place the pots at a place where they get plenty of bright, indirect light.
+- Place the pots in a place where they get plenty of bright, indirect light.

 - Water the cuttings regularly, but only enough to keep the soil moist.

-- Let the cuttings grow new roots in their initial pots for about 8 to 12 weeks and then transplant them to bigger pots filled with the standard (all-purpose) potting mix.
+- Let the cuttings grow new roots in their initial pots for about 8 to 12 weeks, then transplant them to bigger pots filled with the standard (all-purpose) potting mix.